 Your students will make greater gains in muscular strength and will reduce the risk of short-term and long-term injury.

-Qualified supervision is a critical component for any strength training program in Karate.
-Specially for beginners who need to develop competence on basic exercises before progressing to more complex movements.
+Qualified supervision is a critical component of any strength training program in Karate.
+Especially for beginners who need to develop competence on basic exercises before progressing to more complex movements.